People

 It is my firm belief that to do beautiful science, one has to be sensitive to beauty in other spheres of activity; oil painting used to be the primary instrument to explore that, but these days, large format photography takes its place.
 When the sun is out, I’m also an avid cyclist.

-I am a first-year Master’s student in the MIT department of Mechanical Engineering.
+I am a PhD candidate in the MIT department of Mechanical Engineering.

 My research centers around the use of cavity optomechanics to measure the effects of quantum gravity.
 My work primarily concerns the isolation of the mirrors from external noise.